Line

 # Data Axes

-To add data axes which are auto-generated based on the amount of rows (<tr>
+Data axes are auto-generated based on the amount of columns (<tr> tags) in the chart.
+Add data axes using the .show-data-axes class.

 <table class="charts-css line show-data-axes">